-During the Battle of the Bulge, one American soldier recalled an event where he and the squad he was sent out to do recon on German forces in the area, and ended up getting pursued by a Tiger tank.
-The tank followed them all the way back to the village the soldiers were garrisoned in and trapped them inside a house, though thankfully they escaped out the back.
-Still, the tank, thinking that the soldiers were still inside, stuck its main gun through the front door and fired at point blank range before leaving.
+During the Battle of the Bulge, one American soldier recalled an event where he and his squad were sent to do recon on German forces in the area, and ended up getting pursued by a Tiger tank.
+The tank followed them all the way back to the village where the soldiers were garrisoned and trapped them in a house.
+While he and the squad escaped out the back door, the tank, thinking that the soldiers were still inside, stuck its main gun through the front door and fired at point blank range before leaving.
 That German tank crew must have been having a really bad day.note They probably were, given the Battle of the Bulge was pretty much a last-ditch counteroffensive.
 Panzer crews in particular were doubly worried about air attacks and low fuel supplies.

 William Slim's task when building Fourteenth Army in Burma?
 Prove to his men that the Japanese were not unbeatable supermen.
 His solution?
 Attack platoons with battalions and tackle companies with brigade groups; i.e., a dozen-to-one odds.
 His response to complaints that this was using a hammer to crack a nut?
 Hey, it works!